 Buttervilla Growers are a small group of growers based in and around the Tamar Valley.
 The valley had been famous for growing fruit, cherries and cider apples in large quantities.
 It is recorded that visitors to the area on river steamers in the late eighteenth and early nineteenth centuries had the impression of travelling through one vast fruit garden.
 In its heyday the Valley employed more than 10,000 people on small family market gardens, sadly most small growers have gone due to competition from larger growers in other areas.
-Buttervilla Growers are returning to the tradition of small market gardens, using those age old traditional method.
+Buttervilla Growers are returning to the tradition of small market gardens, using those age old traditional methods.
 Our produce is revered by chefs for the flavour, quality and freshness it offers.

 Today 3 small family business form the core of the Buttervilla Growers.

-Robert & Gill Hocking look after the development and test growing of new varieties of tomatoes and manage the ordering and deliveries
+Robert & Gill Hocking look after the development and growing of the heritage tomatoes along with other fruits and manage the ordering and deliveries